jspinoza3/2azerons/README.txt

 - --- AHK Level: 2azerons.ahk works by remapping keyboard and mouse signals with complete ignorance to which physical button or which device they are coming from.
 Changing behaviour from that which is shown in the google drawing requires editing the source code in 2azerons.ahk in most cases.
 Make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron.
 Within this script you will reference azeron buttons by the AHK name of the keyboard or mouse action that the button is binded to in the profile level.
 AHK Level changes are required for most customizations.
 You can also define custom chording groups, modes, and mode switching button.

 ============AHK Level customization kinesthetic learning resources===============
-- since 2azerons.ahk is a lengthly and complex file, I have also provided a folder called "hello_world" with some educational example scripts that will help you gain a more fundamental understanding of the object oriented system of defining button behaviour in longpressify.ahk environment.
+- since 2azerons.ahk is a lengthly and complex file, I have also provided a folder called "customization" with some educational example scripts that will help you gain a more fundamental understanding of the object oriented system of defining button behaviour in longpressify.ahk environment.
 - --- these educational examples resemble 2azerons.ahk in essential structure, but the code and functionality is greatly stripped down.
 - --- the example scripts only modify the behaviour of a few keys.
-All you need to do is find one inside the hello_world folder and run it.
+All you need to do is find one inside the customization folder and run it.
 At the top of the code will will see a link to a diagram showing what the code does.
 Like 2azerons.ahk, these educational scripts also work with regular keyboards, so you dont need an Azeron to use the scripts.
 - --- note that all of these example scripts, like 2azerons.ahk, consist of these 5 parts:

 - --- --- 1. (optional) a helper library of functions, classes, and/or variables that are named as not to conflict with the reserved "LP_" prefix.